ahmadk953/poixpixel-discord-bot/SECURITY.md

 # Security Policy

+> [!NOTE]
-# NOTE: Expect this polocy to change
+> Expect this policy to change in the future.

 ## Reporting a Vulnerability

-If you notice a vulnerability in the project, please imidiatly report it to [me](mailto:ahmad.khan60@outlook.com)
+If you notice a vulnerability in the project, please immediately report it to [me](mailto:ahmad.khan60@outlook.com)